 Event: Federal Government Update of COVID-19 Lockdown Directive

-Nigerian President Buhari and the Presidential Task Force on COVID-19 (PTF) have approved the extension of ‘phase two’ for easement of the lockdown, which has been in place since June 02, 2020.
-The modified guidelines for phase two, which will be in place through July 27, 2020, includes:
+Nigerian President Buhari and the Presidential Task Force on COVID-19 (PTF) have approved measures to being ‘phase two’ to ease the lockdown, which has been in place since March 29, 2020.
+The guidelines for phase two, which will be in place from June 02, 20202 – June 29, 2020, include:

-- The nationwide curfew remains in place from 10:00 P.M. – 4:00 A.M. daily.
+- The nationwide curfew remains in place but the time has been changed to 10:00 P.M. – 4:00 A.M. daily.
 Healthcare workers and journalists are exempted from his curfew.

 - Banks may resume normal working hours.